garciagarcinuno/usal-ms1/README.md

 In June 2020, Toivo García, an Accessibility Specialist, published the article ["The troubled state of screen readers in multilingual situations"](https://medium.com/@xurxe/the-troubled-state-of-screen-readers-in-multilingual-situations-f6a9da4ecdf3).
 The article clicked with us so much that we decided to dive deeper into his experiments.
 We shifted our focus to not just see how well or poorly SRs handle different multilingual HTML elements, but to really understand how SRs interact with both the content and the software involved (like browsers and speech synthesizers).
 We wanted to figure out how they can be set up to work in a multilingual context and why they produce speech output in one language or another for each block of information.

-## Screen-readers, browsers, synthesisers and languages
+## Screen readers, browsers, synthesisers and languages

 We chose our SRs and browser combinations based on the latest SR usage survey (WebAIM 2024).
 To keep things manageable, we only used one browser with the two mobile SRs (TalkBack and VoiceOver) and with VoiceOver for Mac since these are the most common setups.
 Here’s the full list of combinations we used:

-- JAWS with Chrome and Edge (Windows).
+- **JAWS with Chrome and Edge (Windows)**.
 Vocalizer Expressive synthesiser.
-- NVDA with Chrome and Firefox (Windows).
+- **NVDA with Chrome and Firefox (Windows)**.
 Vocalizer Expressive synthesiser.
-- VoiceOver with Safari, for Mac OS and iOS.
+- **VoiceOver with Safari, for Mac OS and iOS**.
 Built-in synthesisers.
 When a comment is made specifically for the Mac OS, we will abbreviate it as VO-Mac; for the iOS, we will use VO-iOS.
-- TalkBack with Chrome (Android).
+- **TalkBack with Chrome (Android)**.
 Samsung TTS synthesiser.

 ## Methodological Outline